 Moros never again appeared in the territorial sea of the natives, but a group of Spaniards arrived in the shores of what is now called Dalupaon.
 They stepped on the ground and had dialogues with the natives accompanied with gestures.
-They asked the natives what was the name of the place and the sea while pointing to the sea.
-Natives misunderstood it, thinking they were asking how to catch fish in the sea.
-Instead, they told the Spaniards that they would perform “dalup” or use “paon” to catch fish.
-Spaniards on their end assumed that the place was known as Dalup and Paon or “Dalup y Paon,” the Spanish phrase for “Dalup and Paon.”
+When they asked the natives about the name of the place and the sea while pointing to the sea, the natives misunderstood it, thinking the foreign soldiers were asking how to catch fish in the sea.
+Instead, they told the Spaniards that they had to perform “dalup” or they had to use “paon” to catch fish.
+Spaniards on their end assumed that the place was known as “Dalup y Paon,” the Spanish phrase for “Dalup and Paon.”

 Spaniards discovered the natural beauty of Dalupaon and its enormous wealth of natural resources—its thick forests rich in Narra, Mahogany trees, and bamboos, which led to the installation of a big sawmill in the coast.

-Spaniards built a shipyard, and the coast was later called “Astillero de Dalupaon.”
+Spaniards built a shipyard, and the coast was later called “Astillero de Dalupaes.”
 They constructed two galleons during the governorship of Juan de Silva (1609-1616), the Spanish military commander and governor of the Philippines.
 The two galleons were named “Nuestra Señora de Guadalupe” and “Santo Ángel de la Guarda.”

 The galleons were used in trading between Manila and Acapulco and in defense of the Philippines against Dutch incursion in the naval battle of Playa Honda.